The Sanctuary, Thailand

 Iconic jungle and beach retreat for detoxing, healing and hanging out

-Escaping life’s stresses and catching up with yourself
+Best for: Escaping life's stresses and catching up with yourself

-Those who want a 5 star luxury experience
+Not for: Those who want a 5 star luxury experience

 The world-renowned healers that visit at different times of the year.
 Every Sunday they meet at the Tea Temple to tell people about the treatments they offer: from tarot readings to profoundly healing massages, energy work to astrology.
 Their treatments aren’t included in the programmes, but a visit to one of them can be a life-changing experience.